 Apart from all these, banner ads, in particular, are one of the most popular ad formats still used by millions across the world which still raised questions like…

 “How much does it cost to run a banner ad?”

 In this post, we’ll be taking an in-depth look at banner advertising costs on various platforms and discuss all the factors that influence those costs and how you can lower your advertising cost while increasing your ad performance and ROI.

 To start with, there is no specific fixed ad cost for either banner ads or search ads.
 It all depends on your budget and the audience size you want to reach.

-Ad cost varies based on several factors such as industry, keywords location, target audience, your maximum bid rate and most importantly your quality score in case of Google Adwords (Google Ads) and relevant score for Facebook and Instagram Ads.
+Ad cost varies based on several factors such as industry, keywords location, target audience, your maximum bid rate, and most importantly your quality score in the case of Google Adwords (Google Ads) and relevant score for Facebook and Instagram Ads.

-Looking at the above average cost of advertising on Google search network and Google display networks.
+Looking at the above-average cost of advertising on Google search networks and Google display networks.
 Average Cost Per Click (CPC) The average CPC in Google Ads across all industries is $2.32 on the search network while on the Google Display Network $0.58 only.

 This could easily help you understand your banner advertising cost.

-To add to the above, here is a summary of the average cost of ads on Google Ads (Adwords), Cost of Instagram ads, Cost of Bing ads and approximately how much small businesses spend on Ads per month according to WordStream
+To add to the above, here is a summary of the average cost of ads on Google Ads (Adwords), the Cost of Instagram ads, the Cost of Bing ads, and approximately how much small businesses spend on Ads per month according to WordStream

-Knowing the average cost of advertising on Google display networks is not the end of your quest to understanding your cost of advertising but rather the beginning.
+Knowing the average cost of advertising on Google display networks is not the end of your quest to understand your cost of advertising but rather the beginning.